-Students thrive best when they find a niche of people on campus – whether in an extracurricular activity, going to on-campus sporting events or lectures, volunteering, etc. If your student is single-mindedly in pursuit of grades, he or she might not be finding a friend group, having new experiences, and/or taking advantage of all our resources.
+If your student is single-mindedly in pursuit of grades, he or she might not be finding a friend group, having new experiences, and/or taking advantage of all our resources.
 Becoming well rounded and learning healthy balance is critical – and it is very hard to find balance if you feel you can’t do anything but study.

 Don’t get me wrong, I am not trying to say that grades are unimportant.
 Of course they are.
 But so is balance.

 “Students need a 2.0 overall and in their major to graduate, so clearly it’s good to expect that over time.
 In our office, we are concerned if students are getting one or more Ds or Fs.
-Parents might also legitimately be concerned if a student is consistently getting Cs across all or most classes, although exploring the reason for this is important.
+Parents/families might also legitimately be concerned if a student is consistently getting Cs across all or most classes, although exploring the reason for this is important.

-Urge the student himself/herself to seek out help from professors, from the Office of Academic Advising (OAA), from the Learning Assistance Center (LAC), or other academic resources.
+Urge the student to seek out help from professors, from the Office of Academic Advising (OAA), from the Learning Assistance Center (LAC), or other academic resources.
 In general, expressing caring concern is likely to be more productive than is expressing disappointment in or expectations for a specific GPA.”